-The Company has adopted the 1999 Incentive Stock Plan, the 2010 Equity Incentive Plan, and the 2014 Equity Incentive Plan, or the 2014 Plan, and together, the Plans.
-The 1999 Incentive Stock Plan expired in 2009, and the 2010 Equity Incentive Plan has been closed to new issuances.
+The Company has the 2014 Equity Incentive Plan, or the 2014 Plan.
 Under the 2014 Plan the Company may grant stock options, stock appreciation rights, restricted stock, restricted stock units, performance units or performance shares to employees, directors, advisors, and consultants.
 Options granted under the 2014 Plan may be incentive stock options ("ISOs") or nonqualified stock options ("NSOs").
 ISOs may be granted only to Company employees, including officers and directors.

 The Board of Directors has the authority to determine to whom stock options will be granted, the number of options, the term, and the exercise price.
 Options are to be granted at an exercise price not less than fair value.
 For individuals holding more than 10% of the voting rights of all classes of stock, the exercise price of an option will not be less than 110% of fair value.
 The vesting period is normally monthly over a period of 4 years from the vesting date.
 The contractual term of an option is no longer than five years for ISOs for which the grantee owns greater than 10% of the voting power of all classes of stock and no longer than ten years for all other options.
 The terms and conditions governing restricted stock units is at the sole discretion of the Board.
-As of December 31, 2018, a total of 1,150,961 shares are available for future grant under the 2014 Plan.
+As of December 31, 2019, a total of 615,760 shares are available for future grant under the 2014 Plan.

-The Company recognized stock-based compensation expense related to options and restricted stock units granted to employees, directors and consultants for the years ended December 31, 2018 and 2017 of approximately \$988,000 and \$1.0 million, respectively, of which approximately \$76,000 and \$120,000 and was recorded in discontinued operations in 2018 and 2017, respectively.
+The Company recognized stock-based compensation expense related to options and restricted stock units granted to employees, directors and consultants for the years ended December 31, 2019 and 2018 of approximately

+\$825,000 and \$1.3 million, respectively, of which approximately \$76,000 was recorded in discontinued operations in 2018.
+There were no discontinued operations during 2019.
 The compensation expense is allocated on a departmental basis, based on the classification of the option holder.
-No income tax benefits have been recognized in the statements of operations for stock-based compensation arrangements during the year ended December 31, 2018 and December 31, 2017.
+No income tax benefits have been recognized in the statements of operations for stock-based compensation arrangements during the year ended December 31, 2019 and December 31, 2018.